𖥤

 Word vomit:

 I specifically love ASCII stereograms.
-They originate from completely different corners of internet history ~ ASCII art is all about early computer limitations turned communication language, while stereograms are an almost analog-feeling visual hack from the late ’80s that you'd find in kids' magazines.
+They originate from completely different corners of internet history ~ ASCII art is all about early computer limitations turned communication language, while stereograms are an almost analog-feeling visual hack from the late ’80s that you'd originally find in kids' magazines.
 But their aesthetics blend really neatly into one another, considering that they are both essentially reverse-engineered image-generation tools.

 There’s something compelling about how illegibility is the whole point.
 To those who can’t see the illusion, the image remains static and obscure*1.
 But those who can are rewarded with a hidden dimension.
 This makes me think about broader themes in digital art: such as interactive accessibility, interpretation, and the tension between what’s shown vs. what’s perceived.